getclera/mail/README.md

 Did you know that engineers with your experience are earning significantly more elsewhere?

-We have opportunities starting at $170,000 for someone with your skills.
+We have opportunities starting at $200,000 for someone with your skills.

 Next steps:
 1. Reply with your preferred location (remote options available)
 2. Join a conversation about your fit with a start-up with strong engineering culture

 Let's chat about your future,
+Your AI Headhunter
-The Clera Team
+Clera

 P.S.
 Want to improve this email?
 Open a PR on github.com/clera/outreach-emails
 ```